-Like Keith, many people already know that staying active in your autumn years offers a variety of health benefits – improved balance, reduced chronic pain, and even faster recovery time after an illness or injury.
+Like Jeanette, many people already know that staying active in their autumn years offers a variety of health benefits: improved balance, reduced chronic pain, and even faster recovery time after an illness or injury.
 But did you know that active living also helps improve brain health?
 Or that the connections you make with others and the relationships you build also have a major impact on your overall wellness?

-February is the month to celebrate these dedicated individuals who help seniors realize the highest possible quality of life – while having fun!
+February is the month to celebrate the dedicated individuals who help seniors realize the highest possible quality of life – while having fun!

-Also known as Therapeutic Recreation, Recreation Therapy professionals recognize that leisure, recreation, and play are integral components to well-being.
+Also known as Recreational Therapy, Therapeutic Recreation professionals recognize that leisure, recreation, and play are integral components to well-being.

-They use leisure time activities to improve a person’s social, emotional, cognitive, spiritual, and physical well-being.
-Some of the ways that they support older adults in senior housing are:
+Some of the ways that Recreational Therapists support older adults in senior housing are:

 - Enhance physical ability through stimulating activities.

-- Help maintain the fine motor skills needed for activities of daily living.
+- Maintenance of the fine motor skills needed for activities of daily living.

 - Create activities and games that keep memories sharp.